Avoid poisoning in dogs

 Anything edible that can be found during a walk is basically suspect.
-Therefore, do not downplay anything for safety reasons.
-The same goes for dog toys!
+Therefore, for safety reasons, do not downplay anything.
+The same goes for dog toys.
 These things may have been tipped with needles, razor blades or poison.

 If it is foreign, it is best to give it a wide berth.
-If you also see colored grains or something shiny in meatballs or the like, the case to 100% is clear.
+If, on closer inspection, you also see colored grains or something shiny in meatballs or similar, the case is 100 % clear.

 3. recognize suspicious behavior of the dog